l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 <em/>

 # Pros and Cons
-Let's start with Cons.
+Let's start with Cons
-1. The main "minus" is the analysts in your team, if they have any skill issues, it will be challenging to get them to work inside such a process
+1. The main "disadvantage" is the analysts in your team, if they have any skill issues, it will be challenging to get them to work inside such a process
 2. You may forget to update the contracts' dependency version periodically
 3. Analysts should go further than developers in 1–2 sprints.